The 9 PM Problem: Why Hotel Guests Leave the Property

 Browser-based multiplayer trivia hits every requirement on the hotel entertainment wish list.
 It scales from 3 teams to 300 teams with the same setup.
 It requires no equipment beyond a TV the hotel already has.
 It can start in five minutes on any night — no advance booking needed.
 It costs nothing — no musician fees, no equipment rental, no licensing.
 Guests actively participate by answering on their phones rather than passively watching.
 And the QR code join experience feels modern and premium, matching the guest expectations of a quality hotel brand.

-How Hotel Trivia Night Works
+What Hotel Trivia Night Actually Looks Like

 The Pool Deck Variant: Daytime Trivia at Resorts